Asura-Codes/ts-vuetify3-blocks-vm/README.md

 ### vm-emscripten

 Executing byte code.
-I'm writing code in C, but I'll put it to emscripten for process visualization. *NOT IMPLEMENTED YET*
+I'm writing code in C, but I'll put it to emscripten for process visualization. *EARLY STAGE*